ofajardo/pyreadr/README.md

 * A pandas column containing only missing values is transformed to logical, following R's behavior.

-* librdata writes emtpy strings as NA values. np.nan in pandas object columns are also translated to empty strings.

 * librdata writes Numeric missing values as NaN instead of NA.
 In pandas we only have np.nan both as NaN and missing value representation, and it will always be written as NaN in R.